On Scaling Up 3D Gaussian Splatting Training: Additional Preliminaries Observations Details

 \subsection{Dynamic Unbalanced Workloads}

 Physical scenes are naturally sparse on a global scale.
-Different area has different densities of 3D gaussians (i.e sky and a tree).
+Different areas have different densities of 3D gaussians (i.e sky and a tree).
 Thus, the intensity of rendering not only varies from pixel to pixel within an image but also differs between various images, leading to workloads unbalance.
+Figure \ref{fig:n_render_vary} shows the differences in render intensity across the image.

 Besides, during the training, gaussians parameters are continuously changing.
 More precisely, the change of 3D position parameters and co-variance parameters affect each gaussian's coverage of pixels on the screen.
 The change of opacity parameters affect the number of gaussians that contribute to each pixel.
 Both of them lead to render intensity change.
 The densification process targets areas under construction.
 During training, simpler scene elements are completed first, allowing more complex parts to be progressively densified.
 This means Gaussians from different regions densify at varying rates.
 The dynamic nature of the workloads is more pronounced at the beginning of training, as it initially focuses on constructing the global structure before filling in local details.